khushi205/forge/README.md

 Please report bugs or feature requests in our [issue tracker](https://github.com/electron/forge/issues).
 You can find help for debugging your Electron Forge on the [Support page](https://github.com/electron/forge/blob/main/SUPPORT.md), and ask questions in the [official Electron Discord server](https://discord.gg/invite/APGC3k5yaH), where there is a dedicated channel for Electron Forge.

+To install Yarn using the terminal, follow these steps based on your operating system:

+1. Using npm (Node Package Manager)
+If you already have Node.js and npm installed, you can use npm to install Yarn:

+npm install --global yarn

+2. Using Homebrew (macOS)
+If you are using a macOS system and have Homebrew installed, you can use the following command:

+brew install yarn

+Note: You don't need to have npm if you're using Homebrew.

+3. Using apt (Ubuntu and Debian-based Linux)
+First, configure the Yarn repository and import the GPG key:

+curl -sS https://dl.yarnpkg.com/debian/pubkey.gpg | sudo apt-key add -

+echo "deb https://dl.yarnpkg.com/debian/ stable main" | sudo tee /etc/apt/sources.list.d/yarn.list
+Then, update the package list and install Yarn:

+sudo apt update && sudo apt install yarn

+Note: If you don't want to install Node.js through apt, you can use the --no-install-recommends flag.

+4. Using Chocolatey (Windows)
+If you are on Windows and have Chocolatey installed, use this command:

+choco install yarn

+5. Verifying the Installation
+After installation, you can verify that Yarn is installed and check the version by running:

+yarn --version

+Let me know if you need assistance with any specific part of the installation process!